samthorold/DRM/efficient-market-hypothesis.md

-Discuss the statement _The efficient markets hypothesis states that the market price is always correct and therefore it is not possible for investors to make money from investig in shares._
+Discuss the statement _The efficient markets hypothesis states that the market price is always correct and therefore it is not possible for investors to make money from investing in shares._

 _Prices are always correct..._